 Sporty with a pink twist.

-Green is an unexpected choice, but it's a colour that flatters most skin tones.
+Green is an unexpected choice, but it's a colour that flatters all skin tones.

 A Missoni crochet knit is a classic choice.
-It might not be the most practical piece, but boy will it look good on a sun lounger.
+It might not be the most practical piece, but it looks good on a sun lounger.